franckalbinet/blog/posts/rag-maris-1.md

 #### Recall@k

 We calculate Recall@k across a wide range of k values (from 1 to 40).
 This measures the percentage of questions where the ground truth chunk appears within the top-k retrieved chunks.
-By examining this metric at different cutoff points, we can understand both the precision of our top results and the overall coverage of our retrieval system.
+By examining this metric at different cutoff points, we can understand both the relevancy of our top results and the overall coverage of our retrieval system.

 #### Mean Reciprocal Rank (MRR)